AhmadDalao/Portfolio/README.md

 # Portfolio website

-### I designed and built a responsive page showcase my work and it is built using pure HTML CSS and JavaScript.
+### I designed and built a responsive page showcase my work and it is built using  HTML CSS JavaScript Bootstrap and jQuery.

 -[Live Demo]: https://dalao.netlify.app/